openebs-archive/dynamic-nfs-provisioner/docs/design/hooks.md

 This design is to implement hooks in nfs-provisioner to set annotation or finalizer on NFS PV resources during volume provisioning/deleting events.
 This document covers the definition of hooks and how to implement this.

 ## Goals
-Set custom Annotation, Finalizer on nfs resources
+Set custom Annotation, Finalizer on NFS resources

 ## Proposal
 ### User Stories